jnlee4838/ESP32_KSZ8863RLL_Dual_Ethernet/README.md

 * Setup ESP-IDF

-* go to https://github.com/espressif/vscode-esp-idf-extension?tab=readme-ov-file#how-to-use and try to follow "Hello world" project first.
+* go to [**here**](https://github.com/espressif/vscode-esp-idf-extension?tab=readme-ov-file#how-to-use) and try to follow "Hello world" project first.

-* everything is done !!!

 ## Set-up Flow

 * please visit [**here**](https://components.espressif.com/components/espressif/ksz8863/versions/0.2.10/readme) for more information.

-* doenload the above files and unzip it somewehere you prefer.
+* download and unzip it somewehere you prefer.

-* the folder ".vscode" is depending on your ESP-IDF installation environment. if you don't want to have a lot of errors or warnings. please modify the files at your end first or you can just move it out from the project first. then, copy and modify them at your ESP-IDF installation enveironment.
+* the folder ".vscode" is depending on your ESP-IDF installation environment. if you don't want to make a lot of errors or warnings. please modify the files at your end first or you can just move it out from the project first. then, after build, paste and modify them at your end.

 * execute VS Code.

-* goto "File" > "Open folder..." and select the above "simple_switch".
+* goto "File" > "Open folder..." and select the above folder.

 * make sure everything is ok like the following image.